Maya-Souza/Project_2_APIs/README.md

 # Enriching a database through web scraping and API
+#### Mayara Souza
+&nbsp;

-Food prices vary constantly year after year, but is there a relationship between their nutritional values - more specifically, their calories - and how much they vary in a certain period of time?
+Food prices vary constantly year after year, but **is there a relationship between their nutritional values - more specifically, their calories - and how much they vary in a certain period of time?
 What about the correlation between food prices variation and the variation in minimum wage?
-Do they normally go hand in hand?
+Do they normally go hand in hand?**

 This analysis tries to answer these questions by using data from Turkey as its subject.